vkuznet/sqlshell/README.md

 # sqlshell
-SQL shell: a (better) replacement for DB shell(s).
+`sqlshell` a (better) replacement of database (DB) shell(s)

 ### Introduction
-Each database has its own DB CLI tool, e.g. `sqlite3` or `sqlplus`, and some are better or worse than others.
+Each database has its own Command Line (CLI) tool, e.g. `sqlite3` for SQLite database, `sqlplus` for ORACLE one.
+All of these tools have their own syntax and behavior and sometime lack of certain features found in other tools.
 For instance, the `sqlplus` does not support proper cursor movement (it is not based on ncurses), and therefore lack of useful features such as history, in-place query editing, etc.

-This code provides uniform shell for different database, and therefore it work identically regardless of underlying DB.
-The DB access is provided via Go [`sql` module](http://go-database-sql.org/) and can support any database via its their drivers.
+The `sqlshell` provides uniform shell for different database, and therefore it works identically regardless of underlying DB.
+The DB access is provided via Go [`sql` module](http://go-database-sql.org/) and can support any database throught native database libraries.

+### Build
+To build `sqlshell` you'll need specific DB libraries, e.g.
+- for SQLite you do not need anything to do
+- for ORACLE please obtain ORACLE SDK and adjust accordingly oci8.pc file
+- for MySQL ...
+- for Postgress ...
+After that, just run `make` to make a build on your architecture or use `make build_linux`, etc. for other platforms

 ### Usage
-The *sqlshell* provides the following set of features:
+The `sqlshell` provides the following set of features:
-- full access to UNIX commands
 - full access to SQL commands
   - different output formatting options, e.g. columns, rows or json views
 - persiste history
 - uniform access to different database backend
   - currently sqlshell supports access to SQLite, MySQL, ORACLE, Postgres databases
+- full access to UNIX commands, yes you can execute your favorite UNIX command, e.g. ls or pwd or even vim :)

-Here is a preview of sqlshell session:
+Here is a preview of `sqlshell` session:

 ```
 # start from any UNIX shell